alttch/eva3/doc/lm/macros.rst

 controller on DEBUG level, the exceptions are also added to **err** field of the execution result.

-To receive information about an errors you may run the following command:
+To receive information about errors you may run the following command:

 .. code-block:: bash